-Redback Spiders are considered native to Australia and are found across the country.
+Redback spiders are considered native to Australia and are found across the country.
 They prefer to build their webs in dry, sheltered sites, and so they are common in close proximity to human habitation.

 Table of Contents

-Male Redback Spiders, meanwhile, are usually light brown in colour with white or yellow markings on their abdomen, as opposed to red or orange ones.
+Male Redback spiders, meanwhile, are usually light brown in colour with white or yellow markings on their abdomen, as opposed to red or orange ones.

 Redback Spiders can be found across Australia wherever there is sufficient food, shelter, and warmth.

-The venom from a Redback Spider acts directly on the nerves and results in the release and subsequent depletion of neurotransmitters.
-More than 250 victims of Redback Spider bites receive antivenom each year.
+The venom from a Redback spider acts directly on the nerves and results in the release and subsequent depletion of neurotransmitters.
+More than 250 victims of Redback spider bites receive antivenom each year.
 It is thought that an additional number of envenomations go unreported each year due to the mildness of the symptoms.
-Redback Spider bites can cause serious illness and have resulted in deaths, though no deaths have been reported in Australia since 1955, a year before antivenom was introduced.
+Redback spider bites can cause serious illness and have resulted in deaths, though no deaths have been reported in Australia since 1955, a year before antivenom was introduced.

-Redback Spider bites are characterised by intense localised pain, redness, and swelling around the bite site.
-Other common symptoms of a Redback Spider bite include:
+Redback spider bites are characterised by intense localised pain, redness, and swelling around the bite site.
+Other common symptoms of a Redback spider bite include:

 The bite site is likely to remain red and itchy for a few days after the bite occurs.
 If symptoms are still present after 7 days, visit your doctor.